 Be a Plant Explorer

 All but the most southern gardens within a day’s drive of the Texas Panhandle have entered the winter rest.
 Most major botanic gardens celebrate the winter season with a festival of lights, from San Antonio, to Dallas, Oklahoma City, Albuquerque, El Paso, Tucson, Phoenix and Denver, inviting the public to enjoy lights, music, and special events.
 Visit the gardens just prior to dusk for examples of the structural merits of their gardens, and pick up professional design tips to use in your own garden.
-Don't forget to visit the Christmas Lights in the Gardens at the Amarillo Botanical Gardens.
+Don't forget to volunteer and visit the Christmas Lights in the Gardens at the Amarillo Botanical Gardens.